 Cardiff Council were keen to ensure that organisations that might not normally engage with nature and biodiversity be included in early discussions about how a National Park City campaign should work for their beneficiaries or customers.

 Afallen worked with Cardiff Council to ensure that a very wide range of stakeholder organisations were included in the invite list for the workshop, including organisations supporting ethnic minorities, marginalised communities and disabled people.

-We organised the sessions to include experts on community engagement, specialists in BAME involvement in nature, and academics studying the benefits of nature to health and well-being.
+We organised the sessions to include experts on community engagement, specialists in involving ethnic minority communities in nature, and academics studying the benefits of nature to health and well-being.

 The workshop was attended by around twenty participants.
 Afallen completed the project by publishing a workshop report, available here.

 ‘’The Council commissioned Afallen to support with the facilitation of a Stakeholder Engagement Event and development of governance arrangements for a National Park City movement in Cardiff.
 David Clubb demonstrated insight and a clear understanding of our needs as a client and delivered creative arrangements that enabled us to achieve our aims and objectives.’’Jon Maidment – Head of Parks & Cardiff Harbour Authority

 Thank you, I really enjoyed the session, it was a great mix of speakers and very informative.Public sector attendee

 Thank you for a well organised event and interesting discussion.
 Will be taking all of this back to my colleagues!Environment NGO